zadeviggers/zade.viggers.net/src/content/interesting-things/how-to-fix-cheating.md

    leaderboard, which should be the same as the score the player got if they weren't cheating.

 An extension activity could be to accept many different game versions and simulate the game using that version, and track it in a separate leaderboard.

+You could also include user IDs in the random seed and use that along with an auth token (sent together with seed and action log) to verify that the score actually came from the person who submitted it.

 This only works in a pretty narrow scope, where cheating isn't an enormous problem anyway, but I randomly had the idea so I wrote it down in case it's